xrrocha/spellbound/README.md

 This projects illustrates two simple approaches to spelling suggestion, each implemented in the three above-mentioned languages (Java, Kotlin, Scala and Xtend).
-A separate tutorial document is written for each approach/language pair contrasting the Java solution with that of each corresponding JVM language.
+A separate tutorial document is written for each approach/language pair contrasting the Java solution with that of each JVM language.

 <img src="https://raw.githubusercontent.com/xrrocha/spellbound/master/spellbound-snippets/static/images/peter-norvig.png" width="25%" height="25%" align="left">